 Virtually everything in today’s society interfaces with computers.
 By necessity, tomorrow’s scientists and engineers will need to be very conversant with a wide range of computer related technologies.
 This class will focus on providing students with exposure to a many different technology applications via fun, hands-on projects involving programming, 3D modeling, 3D-printing, mobile application development, and other topics to support STEM skills.

 Course materials will be available in Canvas that will cover the requirements for each project.
-The class time will be face-to-face and held in a campus computer lab.
+The class time will be face-to-face.
 All materials required for this course will be provided for student use during the session.

 Student Learning Outcomes

 - Being able to demonstrate the ability to solve basic problems via computer algorithms

 - Understanding logic structures

 STEM Skills is a project based course.
 Each of the learning outcomes will be implemented via one or more projects.
 The course uses online tutorials to allow students to work at their own pace.

 Examples of concepts and projects (but not limited to) as follows: